Lesterpaintstheworld/infinite-storyteller/projet_redaction/character_profiles.md

 - Midpoint: Begins to form meaningful connections in the metaverse, starts questioning the nature of consciousness
 - Endpoint: Bridges the gap between human and AI understanding, becomes an advocate for ethical AI development

+### Internal Conflicts
+- Struggles with social anxiety in the real world, contrasting with her confidence in the metaverse
+- Grapples with the ethical implications of creating a potentially sentient AI
+- Fears losing her humanity as she becomes more integrated with the digital world

+### External Conflicts
+- Clashes with Dr. Elias Vance over the direction and ethical boundaries of AI development
+- Faces opposition from anti-AI groups who see her work as a threat to humanity
+- Navigates complex relationships with both humans and AI entities in the metaverse

 ## 2. Dr. Elias Vance (Mentor/Potential Antagonist)

 ### Real World